Back to Blog

 Frequently Asked Questions

 Photography and video policies?
-Generally, small, non-professional cameras and mobile phones are permitted for personal use.
-However, large professional cameras with detachable lenses are usually prohibited.
-Flash photography is also often discouraged.
-Policies can vary, so it's wise to check the venue's specific rules closer to the event date.
+Generally, small, non-professional cameras and mobile phones are permitted for personal use, allowing you to capture memories.
+However, professional camera equipment (DSLRs with large lenses, tripods, etc.) and video recording devices are usually prohibited.
+Flash photography is often discouraged or forbidden to avoid distracting the artists.
+Always check the official venue or promoter guidelines closer to the date.

 How early should I arrive?
-For a major act like Deep Purple at a venue of this size, it is strongly recommended to arrive at least 1.5 to 2 hours before the scheduled start time of the headliner.
-This allows ample time for security checks, navigating the crowds, finding your spot, and soaking in the atmosphere.
+Given Deep Purple's popularity and the size of the venue, it's advisable to arrive at least 2 to 3 hours before the scheduled start time of the headliner.
+This accounts for travel, potential queues at security, finding your way around the venue, and soaking in the atmosphere without rushing.

 Top Tips for Deep Purple at Olympiapark München